HewlettPackard/shs-docs/docs/portal/developer-portal/overview/overview.md

 These components are installed on each node connected to the HPE Slingshot network, and should be integrated into the boot images.

-Note: **For upgrade instructions for SHS, please refer to the installation sections.
+Note: **For upgrade instructions for SHS, see the installation sections.
 Upgrading SHS involves installing a newer image, so specific upgrade instructions are not provided separately.**